 John Kennedy Jr. had logged 310 flight hours—but only 55 at night, and just 15 of those without an instructor.
 On July 16, 1999, he flew his Piper Saratoga into haze so thick over the Atlantic that he couldn't distinguish sea from sky.
 Spatial disorientation.
 His wife Carolyn and her sister Lauren Bessette died with him, eight miles off Martha's Vineyard.
 The three-day search involved 15 Coast Guard cutters and 30 aircraft.
 And the wreckage sat 116 feet down, proving what instructors always said: confidence kills faster than incompetence when you can't see the horizon.

-John F. Kennedy Jr. lost control of his plane while flying to a wedding, killing himself, his wife Carolyn, and her sister Lauren in the Atlantic.
-This tragedy abruptly ended the life of America's most famous young heir, leaving a void in both the political dynasty he was destined to join and the cultural landscape he briefly inhabited.
+John F. Kennedy Jr. lost control of his Piper Saratoga while flying to a family wedding, plunging into the Atlantic Ocean off Martha's Vineyard and killing himself, his wife Carolyn Bessette-Kennedy, and her sister Lauren.
+Kennedy, a relatively inexperienced pilot, was flying in hazy conditions over open water without instrument training.
+The crash abruptly ended the life of America's most famous political heir, leaving a void in both the Kennedy dynasty and the cultural landscape he briefly inhabited as a magazine publisher and public figure.

 The budget was $150 million.